kasbuunk/ai/README.md

 ### Neural networks

 Neural networks are a modeling choice for supervised learning, because the data set that the algorithm is trained on uses labeled data.
 The design uses layers of activation functions to let the learning algorithm figure out complex connections between the features of the training examples and the output variable.

+First, we define the model.
+The model of a neural network, as with the other supervised learning algorithms, is the function that maps the input features to an estimated output variable.
+An example of a neural network model is a sequence of activation vectors, starting with the input features, where each activation vector is the product of multiplying the previous activation vector by the weight vector of the current activation layer to forward propagate the estimation of, in the end, a single value that can be interpreted as the estimation.
+Or, even this can be a vector, if multiple output values are defined.

+Then, we define a loss function, such as the binary cross entropy or mean squared error function.

+Finally, we 'fit' or train the model on the data, resulting in the feature weight matrices.
+The training is done with the backpropagation algorithm.

+We can still use neural networks to do bothh classification and regression.
+Whether you should choose a neural network for your model depends more on the type of pattern in the data, than the type of output you fit the data on.

+#### Layers

+A typical choice for the layer is the Dense layer, which simply maps all neurons from the previous layer to all neurons in the current Dense layer.

+Another choice is a Convolutional layer.
+This lets each neuron look only at a subset of the previous layer's outputs.
+It speeds up the computation and is less prone to overfitting, or needs fewer training examples.
+Each neuron can look at an overlapping window of the input vector.
+The next layer may also be a convolutional layer, i.e. its neurons each also only take a specific subset of the previous layer as input.

+#### When to use?

+Neural networks work well on structured and unstructured data.
+A large neural network may be slower than a decison tree.
+It can work with transfer learning.
+Multiple models can be built or strung together.

+### Decision trees

+A decision tree is a data structure that represents how an algorithm may decide to predict a data point fits a particular category, by walking the tree across decision nodes until a leaf node is found.
+The label of the leaf node represents the prediction.

+How to choose what feature to split on at each node?
+Maximise purity: choose the feature that best separates the data per subbranch.

+When do you stop splitting?
+When a node is 100% one class, is an easy way if possible.
+Another way is to set a maximum depth and disallow splitting further if the tree length meets the limit.
+Another way is if the improvements in purity are below some threshold, indicating further refinement is not rewarding the performance.
+Also, when the number of examples in a node is below some threshold, it may indicate the algorithm would not generalise well to new data.

+#### Entropy

+Entropy is the measure of impurity.
+H(p1) = -p1 * log2(p1) - p0*log2(p0), with p_i the fraction of the population being in category i.

+Choosing the right split can be done by picking the split with the lowest average entropy.
+We compute the reduction in average (or expected) entropy, which comes down to the highest information gain.

+The same principle also applies to splitting on a continuous variable.
+As long as the output variable is binary, you can pick the threshold that maximises information gain.

+#### Regression trees

+We now not just use the information gain, but take the reduction in variance into account as the weight per split option of the respective decrease in weighted variance/entropy.

+#### Tree ensembles

+Multiple decision trees are build concurrently, because although maximising information gain may at first be the most reasonable choice, later anothor choice may have been better.
+Allowing multiple trees gives the opportunity to make the choice later, when more is known what the long-term effects are of a particular choice.
+This improves the robustness of the algorithm.
+To predict the outcome given the data point, the algorithm can weigh the different predictions that each decision tree makes.

+#### Random forests

+Also called a bagged decision tree, a random forest is a tree ensemble that uses sampling with replacement, i.e. take a sample from the original data set that may have data points repeating.
+Choose a number of trees, B, and for each tree, pick a sample of training examples.
+In addition, the random forest also picks a random amount of features, n, like the square root of n.

+On prediction, the trees all vote on a particular outcome, where a typical decision boundary is to pick the outcome with the most votes.

+#### XGBoost

+EXtreme Gradient Boosting, or XGBoost, is similar to the bagged decision tree, but it emphasises to use training examples that are misclassified with a higher probability.
+This, in order to boost the performance for data points that it performs most poorly on.

+#### When to use?

+Decision trees work well on tabular or structured data.
+It does not work well on unstructured data, like images, audio, video or text.
+It's very fast and in small cases it may be more human interpretable than a neural network.

 ## Unsupervised learning